HarshiniRavichandran18/Demo1/README.md

 As my mom is a Tamil teacher i used to learn books with her, she too like his books and by her only i was inspired on him And I'm fond on HARDIK PANDIYA AND ROHIT SHARMA - CRICKETERS Not only for theirs playing skills but also for their courage and empowerment

+So the thing i want to say to you was... i have already mentioned up You was best...
+And I'm Not saying this to put like something... ice for teachers  !!
+Just saying what i felt...
+The only thing is that for me please help me to get goog knowledge and marks sir...